 Your manners and etiquette during interviews really matter.
 The way you present yourself and interact with people can be a key factor in landing a job.
-The following tips will help you impress the most exacting employers.
+The following tips will help you to impress most employers.

-Be friendly to everyone you see.
-Stand when people come into the room or when they are introduced to you.
+- Be friendly to everyone you see.
+Stand and smile when people come into the room or when they are introduced to you.

-Handshakes: Gender does not change who offers the handshake or how it’s done.
-Give back the pressure you receive.
-Hold objects (business cards, portfolio) in your left hand to keep the right hand free.
+- Offer a firm handshake: Gender does not change who offers the handshake or how it’s done.
+Be sure to connect the webbing between your thumb and forefinger to the webbing of the other person's thumb and forefinger.
+Give back the amount of pressure you receive, and maintain direct eye contact with the person.
+Hold objects (business cards, portfolio) in your left hand to keep your right hand free.

 - Smile as frequently as possible—especially when you are asked a question—but don’t overdo it.

 - Maintain good eye contact.
 If there is more than one interviewer, look from person to person.

 - Be articulate.
 Listen carefully to each question and think for a moment before giving your answer.

 - Cross your arms—it makes you look defensive.

 - Sit on the edge of your seat.

 - Touch your face, or play with your jewelry or hair.